state-alchemists/amalgam/my-project/src/myapp/README.md

 - Give you a good experience while developing/testing things locally.
 - Assure you that your application is always ready to be deployed as microservices.

+You can learn more about Myapp's modular monolith concept in our [documentation](docs/modular-monolith/README.md).

 # Run Myapp as a monolith